akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 | Application Security | Application Security |

-**Note:** If you're using the Edge DNS or GTM module, you may also need the Property Manager API service.
+-> **Note:** If you're using the Edge DNS or GTM module, you may also need the Property Manager API service.
 Whether you need this additional service depends on your contract and group.
+See [PAPI concepts](https://developer.akamai.com/api/core_features/property_manager/v1.html#papiconcepts) for more information.

 ## Default authentication settings